btayart/PyTorch-ENet/README.md

+### Preliminary note
+This is a fork from [PyTorch-ENet](https://github.com/davidtvs/PyTorch-ENet) repo ofr the purpose of an image segmentation project.

 # PyTorch-ENet

 PyTorch (v1.0.0) implementation of [*ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation*](https://arxiv.org/abs/1606.02147), ported from the lua-torch implementation [ENet-training](https://github.com/e-lab/ENet-training) created by the authors.